Our ultimate aim is to educate the public in prevention-

 The consequences of prolonged nutrient deficiency are -

 It is important here to stress that a diet containing a lot of white carbohydrates causes elevated levels of blood glucose and leads to insulin resistance and type 2 diabetes.
 The white carbs. we are referring to are sugar, white potatoes, white rice, white pasta, white flour (white bread) and it is important never to use artificial sweeteners.
 It is more beneficial to get your energy from fats such as lard, butter, cheese, yogurt eggs and meats but, be sure that they are organic.
 All white carbs. raise your blood glucose levels because the liver uses them to produce glucose.
 Fruits contain fructose which is a sugar but the sugar is locked up and so has less of an impact on levels of blood glucose.
 It is better to keep to low fructose fruits just the same and grapes should be avoided altogether.
+Carbohydrates are totally unnecessary for a healthy diet and we have been given the idea of “healthy carbohydrates” since the 1950's purely as a marketing ploy.

 As far as your body is concerned, fat is a clean energy and produces less oxidants and, therefore, requires less anti-